 Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K, filed June 15, 2021).
 3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the Registrant's Current Report on Form 8-K, filed June 15, 2021).
 4.1 Reference is made to Exhibit 3.1 and Exhibit 3.2.
 4.2 Form of Common Stock Certificate (incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form S-1, as amended, filed June 7, 2021).
 4.3 Amended and Restated Investors' Rights Agreement, by and between the Registrant and certain of its stockholders, dated April 15, 2021, as amended (incorporated by reference to Exhibit 4.2 to the Registrant's Registration Statement on Form S-1, filed June 7, 2021).
+4.4 Form of Pre-Funded Warrant (incorporated by reference to Exhibit 4.1 to the Registrant's Current Report on Form 8-K, filed with July 18, 2023).
+4.5 Form of Pre-Funded Warrant (incorporated by reference to Exhibit 4.1 to the SEC Registrant's Current Report on July 18, 2023 Form 8-K, filed February 29, 2024).

-10.1 4.4 ATM Equity OfferingsTM Sales Agreement, dated May 9, 2023, by and between the Registrant and BofA Securities, Inc. Form of Pre-Funded Warrant (incorporated by reference to Exhibit 1.1 4.1 to the Registrant's Current Report on Form 8-K, filed with the SEC on May 9, 2023 [July 18, 2023]), 10.1 Underwriting Agreement, between the Company and BofA Securities, Inc., dated as of July 17, 2023 (incorporated by reference to Exhibit 1.1 of the Registrant's Current Report on Form 8-K, filed with the SEC on July 18, 2023).
+10.1 Underwriting Agreement, between the Company dated February 28, 2024, by and among Janux Therapeutics, Inc. and BofA Securities, Inc., dated Cowen and Company, LLC, Cantor Fitzgerald & Co. and William Blair & Company, L.L.C. as representatives of July 17, 2023 the several underwriters named therein (incorporated by reference to Exhibit 1.1 of the Registrant's Current Report on Form 8-K, filed with the SEC on July 18, 2023 February 29, 2024).
 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1# Certification of Principal Executive Officer and Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)
+101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase With Embedded Linkbases Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)